5 things to do in Cinque Terre with kids

 Fun fact: lemon and anchovies are very common in dishes served in Cinque Terre.
 The anchovies are locally fished and the lemons grow all over Cinque Terre.
 Every year in May you can visit the Lemon Festival in Monterosso where you can buy all the lemons you could ask for and of course liters and liters of Limoncello.

 Back to Vernazza: you don’t need lots of time to explore it.
-In about 1,5 hours I’ve seen it all.
-In all honesty the highlight is the harbor and the plaza in front of it, where you will also find a church that is worth a visit, the Santa Margherita di Antiochia.
+In about 1,5 hours you’ve seen it all.
+In all honesty, the highlight is the harbor and the plaza in front of it, where you will also find a church that is worth a visit, the Santa Margherita di Antiochia.

-Corniglia is the town that is most skipped on trips to Cinque Terre.
-This is mainly because the walk up to the town from the train station is quite the challenge.
+Next on this top 5 things to do in Cinque Terre with kids is a town that is most skipped on trips to Cinque Terre.
+Corniglia.
+This is mainly because the walk up to the town of Corniglia, from the train station is quite the challenge.
 It’s a steep ascent via a 377-step brick stairway.
 The other reason is that it doesn’t have direct access to the sea.

 Even though we visited Cinque Terre for a full week, halfway through our stay we realized we had to skip one of the towns and chose to safe Corniglia for another visit to this region.
 There is simply too much to see and do.